Cannass/IOTProject/DOCS.md

 ## 📋 Overview

-- **Description**: This repository contains code for an IoT project that interfaces with various APIs to manage and monitor IoT devices.
+- **Description**: This repository appears to be an IoT project involving device management and data handling with AWS IoT and MongoDB.
 - **Type**: API
 - **Status**: Experimental
-- **Main Purpose**: Manages and monitors IoT devices using AWS Lambda and MongoDB.
+- **Main Purpose**: Handles device data and interactions in an IoT environment using AWS IoT and MongoDB.
 - **Language**: JavaScript
 - **Repository Size**: 916 KB